From Augusta National to the Atlantic shores. A tradition unlike any other.

 The host course this week is the Seaside Course at Sea Island Golf Club.
-It's played host since the inaugural 2010 edition and it's split duties since 2015.
+It's been playing that role since the inaugural 2010 edition and started splitting duties in 2015.

-Golfers that make it through the cutline will play 54 holes at Seaside this week.
+Anyone that makes it through the cutline will see the Seaside Course three times this week.

 Sifting through some past quotes, let's try to break down the course to see how it will play.

 Cameron Champ: "Length on this course is pretty much irrelevant.
 I’m just trying to find the fairways and middle of the greens and take my 20-footers and having to push or pull one to the pin, I’ll take it."

 Austin Cook: "I mean, distance helps, but it’s not necessary on this golf course to play well, but straight ball-striking is."

 Mackenzie Hughes: "The Seaside course kind of has some bigger fairways when there’s not any wind blowing, but when the wind’s blowing, you’ve got those crosswinds going, the fairways seem kind of small.
 The golf courses are awesome.
 They’re both kind of different styles.
 I think the Seaside’s more, I don’t want to say linksy but it has that linksy feel to it, and the Plantation’s a bit more tree-lined. "

 Blayne Barber: "We played the SEC Championship here every year when I was in school and I had success here last year.
 I just play well kind of on bermudagrass in the southeast, it’s just what I grew up with"

 Brendon Todd: "It’s a golf course that relies on the weather, the conditions, the wind to be the teeth.
 And anybody could play a great round out there, whether you hit it long or short, and I think really comes down to who approaches it well and makes putts. "